martstr/mp-spdz-tutorial/README.md

      You can inspect the Python file if you want.
 It does what we'd expect from the name: It parses any arguments, compiles the program into bytecode, and executes the over the default (here: 2) number of players using the [MASCOT protocol](https://eprint.iacr.org/2016/505.pdf).

-     Again, you can inspect the shell file if you'd like.
-It will call `run-common.sh`, which essentially runs each player on their own port, using the .

 Hey, it works!
 (But, exactly *what* works?)

 > **Note:** Running a program was slightly simplified in MP-SPDZ 0.3.5.
 In earlier versions, we had to compile and execute in separate operations: